pjcunningham/flask-pymysql/README.md

 Flask-pymysql
 ================

-A Hacky fork of Flask-MySQLdb, which uses pymysql.

-Unlike Flask-MySQLdb, Flask-pymysql uses pymysql which is a pure python driver.
+Flask-pymysql is a fork of Flask-mysqldb, which instead uses the PyMySQL driver, which is a pure python driver.
-This is a lot more portable than relying on a C binary which often needs to be compiled.

 Changelog
 ---------

+### 0.2.3
+This version now uses a kwarg dict which is passed to PyMySQL, there is no longer a curated list of attributes.
+If you are migrating from Flask-mysqldb or and earlier version of Flask-pymysql, please see the example 'app.py', or the Quickstart section below on how to make a dict for 'pymysql_kwargs'.

 ### 0.2.2
 Fixing imports and references.

 ### 0.2.1
-Fork of Flask-MySQLdb first change to pymysql.
+Fork of Flask-MySQLdb first change to PyMySQL.

 Quickstart